ZeroTraceAPI/Amulet-Utility-Plugins/.github/ISSUE_TEMPLATE/feature-request.md

 (Optional)

-Have you considered any alternative solutions or workarounds?
+Have you considered any alternative solutions, settings, or workarounds?

 ---

+## Use case

+(Optional)

+Describe when or why this feature would be useful.

+---

+## Environment, if relevant

+(Optional)

+* OS:
+* Amulet version:
+* Minecraft edition:
+* Minecraft version:
+* Plugin name:
+* Plugin version / file name:
+* World type, if relevant:

+---

+## Screenshots, mockups, or examples

+(Optional)

+Add screenshots, mockups, references, examples, or extra context if it helps explain the feature.

+---

 ## Additional notes

-(Optional)

-Add screenshots, mockups, references, or extra context here.
+Anything else that may help explain, evaluate, or understand the request.